-Prior to, or concurrent with, the discharge of a person described in paragraph 1. or 2. of B. "Persons Subject to the Prohibition," page 7.36, the facility must inform that person that he or she is prohibited from owning, possessing, controlling, receiving, or purchasing any firearm or other dangerous weapon for five years after discharge.
+Prior to, or concurrent with, the discharge of a person described in paragraph 1. or 2. of B. "Persons Subject to the Prohibition," page 7.37, the facility must inform that person that he or she is prohibited from owning. possessing, controlling, receiving, or purchasing any firearm or other dangerous weapon for five years after discharge (or for life for the second and subsequent admissions).
 The facility must also tell the patient that he or she may request a court hearing for an order permitting the patient to own, possess, control, receive, or purchase a firearm.
 The facility should have each such patient sign a form stating that he or she received this information.
 The California DOJ has developed a form for this purpose, "Patient Notification of Firearms Prohibition and Right to Hearing Form" (BOF 4009B).
 (This form may be ordered from the California DOJ at the phone number given above.)
+A copy of the signed form should be given to the patient; the original should be retained by the hospital.
+[Welfare and Institutions Code Section 8103]